 The ICR's academic board reports to the executive strategy board upon all academic and teaching matters and questions of education policy.
-It ensures that The Institute of Cancer Research, as a college of the University of London, has a rigorous and responsive quality assurance framework in place, and develops and delivers the learning and teaching strategy.
+It ensures that The Institute of Cancer Research, as a member institution of the University of London, has a rigorous and responsive quality assurance framework in place, and develops and delivers the Learning and Teaching Strategy.

 The quality of our taught course provisions and of our postgraduate research is underpinned by the Quality Assurance Agency (QAA) code of practice, which guides higher education institutions in monitoring and improving the quality of their provision and support for students.